 After masking the repetitive elements, protein coding gene annotation was performed by integrating ab-initio and homology-based evidence with BRAKER v2.1.6.
-First, the preprocessed RNA-seq data were aligned to the manually curated genome assembly of Gordionus montsenyensis sp. nov. using STAR v2.7.9a (Dobin et al. 2013) and the alignment BAM file was used as input in BRAKER1 (Hoff et al. 2016), which incorporates GeneMark-ET (Lomsadze, Burns, and Borodovsky 2014) together with AUGUSTUS v3.4.0 (Stanke et al. 2008) to train and predict gene structures.
+First, the preprocessed RNA-seq data were aligned to the manually curated genome assembly of Gordionus montsenyensis sp. nov. using STAR v2.7.9a (Dobin et al. 2013) and the aligned BAM file was used as input in BRAKER1 (Hoff et al. 2016), which incorporates GeneMark-ET (Lomsadze, Burns, and Borodovsky 2014) together with AUGUSTUS v3.4.0 (Stanke et al. 2008) to train and predict gene structures.
 All metazoan proteins of the OrthoDB v10 along with protein sequences from Gordius sp.
 KK-2019 (SRR8943410), Paragordius varius (ERR1817118), Nectonema munidae (SRR17843037) were aligned against the manually curated genome assembly using the ProtHint pipeline v2.6.0 (Brůna, Lomsadze, and Borodovsky 2020) and incorporated in the BRAKER2 (Brůna et al. 2021) with GeneMark-EP+ (Brůna, Lomsadze, and Borodovsky 2020) and AUGUSTUS, as evidence for homology-based prediction.
 Protein sequences from Gordius sp.
 KK-2019, Paragordius varius and Nectonema munidae were obtained and de novo assembled as described in MATEdb (Fernández et al. 2022).
 Both BRAKER1 and BRAKER2 annotations were combined and filtered with TSEBRA (Gabriel et al. 2021), generating the final set of predicted protein-coding genes.

+Data Availability

+The raw genomic and transcriptomic data along with the genome assembly sequence and annotation of Gordionus montsenyensis sp. nov. are deposited in the European Nucleotide Archive, and their corresponding accession numbers are available in Table 2.

 Author Contribution